BrewInteractive/authentication-service-nestjs/README.md

 ## Plugin Development

-In addition to the service, the plugin can be developed.
+You can extend the service capabilities with developing plugins.
 You can read the [Plugin Development](./docs/plugin-development.md) document about this.

 ## License